 Students in Manipur face more logistical hurdles than their metro-city counterparts, but that shouldn't stop anyone from chasing higher education.
 Knowing the top education loan in Manipur, understanding eligibility, identifying the right banks, preparing the full document set, and applying early can make all the difference.

 The right education loan is the one you actually get, with terms you can live with.
 Propelld has you covered with personalised education loans that fit your unique needs.
-Propelld offers fast digital approvals, study loans of up to ₹50 lakhs, and the ease of zero-collateral requirements.
+Propelld offers fast digital approvals, study loans of up to ₹1 Crore for studying abroad (₹40 Lakhs for domestic studies), and the ease of zero-collateral requirements.

 Take the first step towards your future - Apply with Propelld today!